Newcastle - Sheffield United: How to watch, start time, stream, odds

 Newcastle

-QUESTIONABLE: Elliott Anderson (hip).
-OUT: Jamaal Lascelles (ankle), Callum Wilson (thigh), Fabian Schar (red card), Ryan Fraser (knee), Karl Darlow (knee), Isaac Hayden (knee).
+OUT: Elliott Anderson (hip), Jamaal Lascelles (ankle), Callum Wilson (thigh), Fabian Schar (red card), Ryan Fraser (knee), Karl Darlow (knee), Isaac Hayden (knee).

 Sheffield United

-QUESTIONABLE: Sander Berge (other).
-OUT: Oliver McBurnie (ankle), Jack O’Connell (knee), Ethan Ampadu (pelvis), Oliver Burke (foot), Billy Sharp (thigh)
+OUT: Oliver McBurnie (ankle), Jack O’Connell (knee), Ethan Ampadu (pelvis), Oliver Burke (foot), Billy Sharp (thigh), Omar Bogle (knock)

+United make one change, Bogle comes in for Baldock, who picked up an injury on Sunday and is not included as a precaution.

 Newcastle – Sheffield United betting odds (full odds provided by our partner, PointsBet)